marlaman/marlaman/README.md

 I'm Pranav, I'm an AI Engineer

 - 🔭 I like building intelligent interfaces(think JARVIS)
-- 🌱 I'm currently building a Kalpa, a reasoning engine that works on socratic questioning
+- 🌱 I'm currently building a Kalpa(kalpa.chat), a reasoning engine that works on socratic questioning
-- 💬 Check it out kalpa.chat

-- I'm currently exploring LLMs + reasoning frameworks + epistemology
-- Reach out to me at pranav.marla@gmail.com, I would love to chat!
+I'm currently exploring LLMs + reasoning frameworks + epistemology Reach out to me at pranav.marla@gmail.com, I would love to chat!

 <!--